 - Identify a noise, such as the doorbell that reliably prompts a bark.

 - Choose an irresistible treat the dog ONLY gets during training.
 Pieces of cheese, liverwurst, or even cat treats work well, but keep them small.
-This isn't to fill up his tummy, only to give him a taste to whet his learning appetite.
+This isn't to fill up his tummy, only to give him a taste to whet his "no bark" learning appetite.

 - Get an accomplice to stand outside the door and ring the bell on your cue, or play a doorbell sound on your phone.
 She should listen for you to loudly say, "SPEAK!" and then wait two beats (count "one Mississippi, two Mississippi") and then ring the bell if the dog didn't bark.

 - When the dog does bark, at that very instant (not before, and not after), you say, "YES!" and give Rex one tiny treat.
 Say "YES!" and give him a treat even if he barks before the doorbell rings.

 - Wait a few seconds, and repeat the exercise.
 Call loudly, "SPEAK" (so your friend hears through the door and rings the bell).
 As the doorbell prompts the dog to bark, once again say, "YES!" and reward him with another treat.

 - Keep doing this until all the treats are gone.
 You'll know your boy "gets it" and begins to know what SPEAK means when he barks on command but before the doorbell rings.

 How To Train A Dog To Stop Barking: Teaching the Hush Command